 The page has a lot of helpful info on what they refer to as compostable disposables, including a link to a study looking at how well similar products broke down in a hot compost bin system: https://www.hotbincomposting.com/biodegradable-food-packaging.html

-There’s nothing to stop you trying to compost these at home, however.
-We’d recommend breaking up the packaging by hand first and then shredding it in a food processor.
+If you do decide to try it, we’d recommend cutting up the packaging first.
 This will increase the surface area available to bacteria which speeds up the composting process.
 Mix well with other waste in your bin.

 As it’s estimated that it can take 12 months for coffee cups to break down in commercial facilities, it’s likely it would take longer in a traditional home compost bin.
 If you’ve ever tried composting egg shells you’ll know that not all items break down at the same rate.
 If you have the patience, we don’t know of any reason not to do it yourself with the odd coffee cup.